 A couple of your paintings hanging on my wall give me endless pleasure."

-Many of the titles she gives to her work are derived from the poetry of T. S. Eliot, of whom she has been a great admirer since her university days.
 Every painting is accompanied by a short commentary from the artist detailing the background stimulus to the piece.
 JS feels the narrative behind the painting to be important in understanding her drive to create the image.